 How to plan a remote work trip

 Want to travel while working?
-Then there are two things to remember.
+Then there are two key things to remember.

-One is keeping your travel costs down so that it’s really a net positive.
+One is keeping your travel costs down so that it’s truly a net positive.
 The second is to ensure your destination is suitable for working.

 Firstly, the costs.
 It would really suck if you’d spend loads of money on a remote work trip.
-I think a trip is one where you don’t feel like you’re working just to pay for the trip.
-Digital nomads keep costs down by not having a home at all (and by traveling to cheap countries), but if you just want to travel and work for a short break, you can still keep it cheap.
+I think a great remote trip is one where you don’t feel like you’re working just to pay for the trip.
+Digital nomads typically keep costs down by not having a home at all (and by traveling to cheap countries), but if you just want to travel and work for a short break, you can still keep the costs under control.

 - Stay in one location instead of traveling around a lot (this is easiest for working remotely anyway)

-- Look for cheaper destinations not on the typical tourist radar
+- Look for cheaper destinations that are not on the typical tourist radar

 - Travel out of season for better deals (remember that you can go flexibly any time of year, not just in the super-high-demand vacation periods)

-- Search for a week-long or month-long stays on sites like Airbnb, which often give you discounts for longer stays.
-(Example: I’ll soon be staying in an Airbnb for 30% off because it’s booked for a week.
-Month-long stays sometimes get 50% discounts.)
+- Search for week-long or month-long stays on sites like Airbnb, which often give you discounts for longer stays.
+(I’ll soon be staying in an Airbnb for 30% off because it’s booked for a whole week.
+Month-long stays sometimes get you 50% discounts.)